 Obligation Criteria Justification Policy background obligations may be required and how contributions will be calculated.
 S2.
 Where proposed development generates the need for additional healthcare infrastructure, which includes health and well-being measures, investment in existing premises or services, may be required through S106 agreements.
 S3.
 Where proposed development, on its own or in conjunction with other proposed development in the area, generates the need for a new primary healthcare facility or service, such as a new GP surgery and other new healthcare infrastructure and services, the cost and timing of this provision will be secured through S106 agreements and the location of the facility identified through the master planning and planning application process.
-Timing / triggers of provision or payment contributions may be required, in accordance with Policy MG05.
-S4.
+Timing / triggers of provision or paymentS4.
 The timing for the provision of healthcare facilities or financial mitigation will be considered on a case-by-case basis, with the specific requirements being set out within any S106 agreement reflecting the need for healthcare infrastructure to be in place in a timely fashion to support the health and wellbeing of existing and new residents.
 It is likely to be linked to phases of a development, with facilities being required either upon a certain level of units being completed, or when